 Does Acupuncture Hurt?

 I use very thin sterile needles that are disposable and used only once.
 Most people find acupuncture to be energizing, relaxing and even fall asleep during or after the treatment.
-However, the needles can cause temporary soreness.
+People often don't feel them inserted at all.
+A typical treatment uses 5 to 20 needles.
+However, sometimes the needles can cause temporary soreness.
 Depending on where a needle is placed, there may be some sensation (quick pinch, tingling, dull ache, or heavy feeling) during the insertion but there should not be ongoing pain during treatment.
 If you do experience pain, please ask the acupuncturist to either adjust or remove that point.
-In JMI Therapeutic Wellness Clinic only uses new disposable needles, open in front of you and disposed of after each treatment session.
+In JMI Therapeutic Wellness Services only uses new disposable needles, open in front of you and disposed of after each treatment session.
 Thus there is no risk of infection whatsoever.

 Yes.
 To enhance the value of a treatment, the following guidelines are important:

-- Do not over-exercise, engage in sexual activity, or consume alcoholic beverages within 6 hours before or after the treatment.
+- Do not over-exercise or consume alcoholic beverages within 6 hours before or after treatment.

-- Plan your activities so that after the treatment you can get some rest, or at least not have to be working at top performance.
-This is especially important for the first few visits.
+- Plan your activities so that after treatment you can get some rest, this is especially important for the first few visits.

 - Remember to keep good mental or written notes of what your response is to the treatment.
-This is important for your doctor to know so that the follow-up treatments can be designed to best help you and your problem
+This is important for your acupuncturist to know so that the follow-up treatments can be designed to best help you and your problem.